kptdev/kpt/site/guides/tenant-onboarding.md

 # tenant customizations:
 # change the namespace to tenant-a in the tenant-a/Kptfile
 # configure the quota.yaml by directly editing if needed
-# or cp .snippets/quota.{small, large, medium}.yaml as quota.yaml
-# or cp .snippets/isolate-network.yaml if isolation is needed
-# or directly edit the resources
+# configure resources by directly editing them
-# or add functions to the pipeline in Kptfile
+# Add functions to the pipeline in Kptfile

 # render the package to ensure all customizations are applied
 # and validations are run.